Create new Vite React project

 }

 Without proper server configuration, refreshing on a route like /about will return 404.
-The try_files directive in Nginx (or equivalent) sends all requests to index.html, letting React Router handle them.
+The .htaccess rewrite rules (shown above) send all requests to index.html, letting React Router handle them.

 Configure different settings for development and production.